malyvsen/instructions/poetry.md

 # Poetry instructions

 You're probably here because you're joining a project which uses [Poetry](https://python-poetry.org/).
-This unofficial should help you get started!
+This unofficial guide should help you get started!

 ## What does Poetry do?